-This Guide should support your efforts to navigate the landscape of funding supports that have been launched to incentivise your energy-efficiency journey and the financing solutions that have been developed to overcome particular financing barriers that you may face.
+This Guide has been developed to support your efforts in navigating the landscape of funding supports that have been launched to incentivise your energy upgrade journey and the finance options available to overcome financing barriers that you may face.
+This Section provides three separate checklists to support you to take your next steps with confidence.